 In 1853, he came to Waukegan with the opportunity to purchase his own brewery.
 Besley enlarged the small, Scoffin and Green Brewery, and incorporated it as Besley's Waukegan Brewery.
 His sons would eventually join him in the business.

 By the mid-1860s, the brewery's ales and porters had become so popular that more buildings were needed.
 Besley purchased land at Lake and Utica Streets along the Waukegan River, and contructed an ice house, malt mill, hop jack, storage cooler, barrel storage, cooper's building and main office.

-The original brewery on Belvidere Street was converted into a bottling house, since Federal Law prohibited the brewing and bottling processes to be done in the same building.
-William Besley is shown in the above photograph (circa 1880) in his carriage in front of the original brewery on Belvidere Street.
+The original brewery on Belvidere Street was converted into a bottling house.
+Federal Law prohibited the brewing and bottling processes to be done in the same building.
+William Besley is shown in the photograph (above) in his carriage in front of the brewery on Belvidere Street.
 He was known for always having a white horse.

-A bottle of Besley's brew from 1908.
-The thick plaster adhering to the bottle suggests it was found in a wall, evidence of a long tradition of sealing beer bottles in the walls of new homes.
+The thick plaster adhering to the bottle (above) suggests it was found inside a wall.
+This may be evidence of the long tradition of sealing beer bottles in the walls of new homes.

 In 1871, the brewery opened an office in Chicago, indicating that the sale of Besley's brew reached beyond Lake County.

 Besley Brewery on Lake and S. Utica Street, Waukegan, 1887.
 Dunn Museum.

 A new brick brewery was constructed in 1887 at the Lake and Utica Streets site.
 When it was built, the building's construction date was on the facade, but later the date was changed to 1853 to reflect the year Besley began brewing in the city.